 - Ingestion of the tissues or body fluids of an infected animal.
-After ingestion, the lymph nodes in the head, neck, and gastrointestinal system collect the bacteria.
-From there, systemic infection follows.
+After an animal ingests the infected tissues, the lymph nodes in their head, neck, and gastrointestinal system collect the bacteria.
+Systemic infection follows.

-- Some blood-sucking insects and arachnids including ticks, midges, fleas, or mosquitoes can transmit tularemia.
+- Getting bitten by certain blood-sucking insects and arachnids that can transmit tularemia, including ticks, midges, fleas, and mosquitoes.

 What are the signs of tularemia infection in cats?

-Tularemia generally causes an acute illness with high fever (40 - 41°C; 104 - 106°F), large painful lymph nodes in the head and neck, abdominal pain, jaundice (yellowing of skin, mucous membranes, and the whites of the eyes), and organ system failure.
+Tularemia generally causes an acute illness with high fever of 104°F-106°F (40°C-41°C); large, painful lymph nodes in the head and neck; abdominal pain; jaundice (yellowing of skin, mucous membranes, and the whites of the eyes); and organ system failure.

 How is tularemia diagnosed?

-In order to diagnose tularemia, other diseases that cause sudden onset fever, enlarged lymph nodes, and lethargy must first be ruled out.
+To diagnose tularemia, your veterinarian must rule out other diseases that cause sudden onset fever, enlarged lymph nodes, and lethargy.
 These include bubonic plague and pseudotuberculosis.